RamRod79/README-Generator/utils/README.md

 ## Installation

-Pull the GitHub repository from the username: ramrod.
+Pull the GitHub repository from the username: RamRod79.
 To ensure the program can runs properly the following commmand shoul be ran to install dependencies:

-dependent
+Type 'npm install', in the terminal will ensure the dependencies are installed and the program can run properly.

 ## Usage